oyanzhi/tp/docs/DeveloperGuide.md

 **MSS**

-1. User searches for the client by their name (UC01) to view their given index.
+1. The user <u>searches for the client by their name (UC01)</u>.
-2. User selects the option to add meeting notes for the client by their index, and enters the meeting notes.
+2. The user selects the option to add meeting notes for the client by their index, and enters the meeting notes.
 3. FinHub validates the updated data.
 4. FinHub displays a success message.